English Language

 Department Members:

-Ms Carrie Kung
+Ms. Carrie Kung

-Ms. Anna Lau
+Ms. Cathy Lau

 Student Teams